mnnxp/cadbaselibrary-blender/README.md

 In fileset folders, a `modification` file is created with the technical data about the component modification and fileset.

-##### How the addon work with data
+##### How the add-on work with data

 To avoid losing local data when downloading from CADBase storage (from the cloud), files already in local storage are skipped.

-Before uploading files to CADBase storage (to the cloud), the addon checks for existing files in the cloud and excludes files from the upload list if their local and cloud hashes match.
+Before uploading files to CADBase storage (to the cloud), the add-on checks for existing files in the cloud and excludes files from the upload list if their local and cloud hashes match.
 A hash is calculated using the Blake3 library.

 This check is skipped and previously uploaded files (already in the cloud) are not updated unless the Blake3 library is installed.